yihuai-gao/genius-invokation-gym/README.md

 - [x] Use message queue (with priority) to buffer all messages
 - [ ] Enable judging validity of a proposed action
 - [ ] Add message handler to every character, summon, status, ...
+    - [x] Finish normal attack, elemental skill, elemental burst of KamisatoAyaka (as a template to generate more characters in the future)
+    - [x] Add Summon and Elemental Infusion based on KamisatoAyaka

 ## Logs